NaCl10/wordsalt/content/about/_index.md

 Personally, I've recently taken to academic and argumentative writing, which is one of the main reasons I started this blog: to practice argumentative writing.
 I've tried plenty of other forms, and while I've enjoyed many if not most of them, argumentative writing has been my favorite—at least as of late.

 ## Music
+I've been surrounded by music practically since birth.
+My parents both love music, so it was nearly always playing at home or any time we got in the car.
+However, there was a turning point when I was around 9 or 10: I got my own iPod.
+I started listening to more and more music, making my own playlists, finding artists that I liked, and so on.

+For years, I begged my parents to let me start learning an instrument.
+Originally, I was planning on starting out on piano and moving to guitar, because that's what my parents said I had to do.
+But, one early christmas morning, when I was 11 years old, I woke up to a red Fender Squier Mini–a gift from my grandfather.
+A couple of months later, I started taking lessons.
+I was lucky to find an incredible teacher from the very start, who is actually the teacher I still do liessons with to this day.

+A couple of years later, in the summer of my seventh grade year, a friend of mine who plays drums, along with my brother, who played bass, decided to start a band together.
+Members have come and gone, my brother quit playing bass altogether a year or so ago, but we all think we finally have a good group.
+We've been together for three years now, practicing, playing smaller gigs and open mics, writing, and making demos; and we're hoping to be able to release our first album soon.

+I'm not going to put the link to the band here for my anonymity's sake.